Sine-Gordon soliton as a model for Hawking radiation of moving black holes and quantum soliton evaporation: Acknowledgments

 \section{Acknowledgments}

-We are pleased to acknowledge Prof. Fabio Biancalana for invaluable discussions and for a critical reading of the manuscript.
-This publication was made possible through the support of a grant from the John Templeton Foundation (58277).
-The opinions expressed in this publication are those of the authors and do not necessarily reflect the view of the John Templeton Foundation.
+We are pleased to acknowledge Prof. Fabio Biancalana for invaluable discussions and for a critical rea\-ding of the manuscript.
+We also acknowledge I. M. Deen for technical support with the computational resources.
+C.C. and G.M. acknowledge support from the Templeton Foundation (grant number 58277), the H2020 QuantERA project QUOMPLEX (project ID 731473) and PRIN project NEMO (ref.
+2015KEZNYM).